TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/ccs_launch.md

 \cond SOC_AM62X
 - Make sure you have done the steps for a SOC initialization method as per \ref EVM_SOC_INIT
 \endcond
+\if SOC_AM65X
+- Make sure the UART or CCS console logs on doing **IDK POWER-ON** indicate that SOC initization is successful
+\else
 - Make sure the UART or CCS console logs on doing **EVM POWER-ON** indicate that SOC initization is successful
+\endif
 - Make sure you have built the example of interest as mentioned in \ref GETTING_STARTED_BUILD

 ## Launch CCS {#CCS_LAUNCH}